-When a New Abraham-Hicks Came to Town
+When a New Abraham-Hicks 2.0 Came to Town

-After Jerry Hicks died, after a few months of fumbling for direction, aggressively reinvented the platform.
-Abraham-Hicks 2.0 takes a look at the changes.
+After Jerry Hicks died, a few months of fumbling for direction followed before the platform was aggressively reinvented.

 It should have, but it didn’t.
 Reality won out over the wish, although in a diminished and less charismatic way.